This story was originally published and last updated .

 — Artem Russakovskii (@ArtemR) November 27, 2020

-And as you can tell from the screenshot below, children also aren't allowed to redeem regular gift cards, so don't even think about gifting them some Play Store credit for Christmas.
+And as you can tell from the screenshot below, children also aren't allowed to redeem regular gift cards, so don't even think about gifting them some Play Store credit for games on Christmas.

 We're going to have to point to Apple for an example of how it should be done.
-The company announced this year that it would allow families to share in-app purchases, provided developers give their permission.
+In 2020, the company announced that it would allow families to share in-app purchases, provided developers give their permission.
 It seems like the best of both worlds: Developers decide which IAPs can be shared on a case-by-case basis, making it possible to block sharing for in-game currencies and such.
 I can't think of a reason why Google wouldn't adopt a similar policy.

 We reached out to Google multiple times, asking the company if it plans to introduce a similar IAP sharing option and what it would currently suggest in cases like Artem's, but we haven't heard back before publishing.

 Kids being kids, they're probably going to want to play a game or two on their phone or tablet.
 But Google won't make it easy for you to sync progress to the cloud.
 The company's all-encompassing tool for that, Play Games, isn't available for kids under 13.
 That means you'll have to hope that game developers have implemented their own mechanisms for syncing, and if they don't, you might be out of luck once it's time to upgrade your kids to a new phone or tablet.